juancaresp/BlogNodejs/README.md

 # BlogNodejs
  Its a practice about made a web in nodejs whit autentication and posts like in a blog

-# Steps to Start the server
+# Steps to start the server
 -Clone the repository in your directory

 -Whit the Terminal go to the directory and run this command: